Banyc/Chatter/README.md

 - Then the user can send "stand-by" signal to his peer.
   - Conducted in class `SocketBase`
   - the act will give the right for his peer to generate a session key
-- If the peer send in the "stand-by" signal, the user who received it should generate a session key.
+- If the peer send in the "stand-by" signal, the user who received it should generate a partial session key.
-  - Conducted in class `SocketBase`
+  - Conducted in class `Handshake`
   - session key generation is conducted in class `AesApi`
-    - class `AesApi` has been instantiated in `SocketBase` during the handshakes
+    - class `AesApi` has been instantiated in `Handshake` during the handshakes
   - the details are illustrated below.
+- Both sides generate partial session keys and then merge them together as a completely unique session key.
-- Who generating the session key launches the three-way handshake
+- Who the last receiving other's partial session key launches the three-way handshake
-  - Conducted in class `SocketBase`
+  - Conducted in class `Handshake`
-  - the handshakes are aimed to exam the authenticity of both his peer and himself and to send the session key to the one who has sended "stand-by" signal.
+  - the handshakes are aimed to exam the authenticity of both his peer and himself ~~and to send the session key to the one who has sended "stand-by" signal~~.
   - the details are illustrated below.
+- Then the object of `AesApi` class will be returned to `SocketBase` from `Handshake`
 - When the implementation done, the user and his peer can now chat in the chat box
   - the login panel will collapsed and the chat panel will be visible.
     - login panel includes the user control implemented in "CryptoPanel.xaml" and part of controls implemented in "MainWindow.xaml"